I Wish | TAB

 I Wish | Chords + Lyrics

-You can learn to play I Wish by Stevie Wonder using chords, lyrics, chord analysis, a chord chart, the original recording, backing tracks, and Spytunes video guitar lessons.
+You can learn to play I Wish by Stevie Wonder using chords, lyrics, chord analysis, a chord chart, and the original recording.

 | Emb7 Ab | Ebm7 Ab | Emb7 Ab | Ebm7 Ab |